 At first, analysts were almost completely unable to explain what had even happened.
 Ultimately, it was computer programs – designed to enact trades at much higher speeds, and not susceptible to the kind of human irrationality, vanity or stupidity that might influence decisions.
 And yet these programs, operating in the parameters given to them by their human designers, had enacted the same kind of panicked and ill-informed decision-making that they had been created to prevent, albeit on a much faster and uncontrollable scale.
 We inadvertently built our own panic and short-sightedness into the very systems designed to protect us from our worst impulses.

 After all, the technology that surrounds us is bound to fail, if only because of the fact that it’s made by humans.
 As Petroski writes: ‘All things, and especially systems in which people interact with things, fail because they are the products of human endeavour, which means that they are naturally, necessarily, and sometimes notoriously flawed.’

 Robots and autopilots might correct for human error, but they cannot compensate for their own designers.
 Perhaps a brighter technological future lies less in the latest gadgets, and rather in learning to understand ourselves better, particularly our capacity to forget what we’ve already learned.
-The future of technology is nothing without a long view of the past, and a means to embody history’s mistakes and lessons, as we plow forever forward.Make a donation
+The future of technology is nothing without a long view of the past, and a means to embody history’s mistakes and lessons, as we plow forever forward.Support Aeon: make a one-off donation